Club de Lyon

 Club de Lyon FC is an American professional soccer club based in Winter Park, Florida, that plays in the National Independent Soccer Association (NISA), as well as the National Premier Soccer League (NPSL), the third and fourth tier of the United States soccer league system, respectively.

 History

 The club began operations as a semi-professional side that was part of the inaugural season of NISA Nation, as well as the Premier division of UPSL.
 After a highly successful 2022 season, in which it won the Florida Region championship of NISA Nation and went undefeated in the regular season of UPSL, the club applied to join NISA's professional league, and was officially accepted in November 2022, to begin play in the 2023 season.

-On March 27, 2025, it Club de Lyon FC would be fielding a team in the National Premier Soccer League for the 2025 season, while still remaining a member of NISA while that league continued to seek sanctioning.
+On March 27, 2025, Club de Lyon FC announced it would be fielding a team in the National Premier Soccer League for the 2025 season, while still remaining a member of NISA while that league continued to seek sanctioning.
 The club competes in the Gulf Coast Sunshine Conference within the South Region.